 Lalitya Bal Niketan at Jagga Ki Baori

-Gayatri Devi founded Lalitya Bal Niketan near Jagga Ki Baori outside the city limits of Jaipur.
-The co-educational school is named after her granddaughter, Lalitya Kumari.
+She founded Lalitya Bal Niketan near Jagga Ki Baori outside the city limits of Jaipur.
+The co-educational school is named after Gayatri Devi’s granddaughter, Lalitya Kumari.
 A large number of students at this school are from poor families especially day laborers and people engaged in animal husbandry living near Jaggon Ki Baori, a stepwell near Jaipur.

 Persona & Style Icon Gayatri Devi